CAPTAIN KRONOS

 The father, Lord Hagen Durward (William Hobbs: sword fight arranger on several films) died of plague while under the care of Marcus seven years earlier.
 His grief-stricken widow (Wanda Ventham: THE BLOOD BEAST TERROR) has aged prematurely, and refuses to speak to outsiders.
 Meanwhile, both Hagen's son Paul (Shane Briant: DEMONS OF THE MIND, HAWK THE SLAYER) and daughter Sara (Lois Daine: HELL IS A CITY) are both bitter about their father's death and their mother's predicament.
 When Marcus discovers a book on witchcraft and necromancy in their home, he makes the connection.

 Unfortunately he is ambushed, and left a vampire himself in an attempt to throw off the trail.
 He begs for them to end his life, and Kronos and Grost reluctantly agree to do so, but only to find out the exact manner in which these vampires can be killed.
 According to Grost, every species of vampire (in this case, bloodsuckers vs. lifesuckers) can only be killed by a certain method.
-This leads to a likely unintentional sequence where Kronos and Grost go about attempting to kill their good friend Marcus, and he endures all this pain and frustration before finally biting the big one.
+This leads to a likely unintentionally amusing sequence where Kronos and Grost go about attempting to kill their good friend Marcus, and he endures all this pain and frustration before finally biting the big one.
 I couldn't help but laugh at it.

 Method of death discovered, they set out to deliver an ass-whoopin' to whichever Durward is responsible for the deaths of all the peasants.